hengxingzou/hengxingzou.github.io/_pages/research.md

 ![project_tdmi](/images/project_tdmi.png)

 Complex communities in nature often contain interactions beyond pairwise (i.e., higher-order interactions).
 While common, little is known about how they change with the timing of species during community assembly.
-In nature, the time-dependence of interaction modifications could arise from pllant-soil feedback: the different phenology of plants may affect the composition of soil microbiomes and subsequently their effects on other plants.
+In nature, the time-dependence of interaction modifications could arise from plant-soil feedback: the different phenology of plants may affect the composition of soil microbiomes and subsequently their effects on other plants.
 With [Xinyi Yan](https://xinyi-yan.github.io/), we first develop a quantitative framework of time-dependent interaction modification, then apply this framework to data generated by a novel mechanistic plant-soil feedback model.
 We find strong time-dependent interaction modifications when the soil microbiomes of all plants in the community greatly overlaps, which can arise from plants sharing pathogens or mutualists in nature.
-Our findings highlight the need of considering time in complex communities.
+Our findings highlight the need to consider time in complex communities.

 **Publication**